Transparency & Methodology

 40%

-Consistent & Auditable
+Consistent and Auditable

 The rule-based score runs deterministic checks: keyword detection, disclosure presence, authentication headers, subject line analysis.
 Every decision is traceable and reproducible.
 The same email will always receive the same rule-based score.